WannaCry – Updating Software Key For All Scottish Businesses

 - It is not only Windows XP machines that are vulnerable to this virus, all machines running Windows operating systems that have not had the security patch issued in March are vulnerable.

 - Check if your network uses the SMBv1 protocol.
 This is a more technical question, but it is the way in which this virus is spreading across a network.
-SMB is a protocol that helps computers share files and documents across a network.
+SMB is a protocol that helps computers share files and documents (starting with word to pdf) across a network.
 This protocol is outdated and newer versions are available.

 If you have already been infected with the virus: